Solvability of the Dirichlet problem for a new class of elliptic operators: Introduction

+Furthermore, there are also small \(L^\infty\) perturbations of \(t-\)independent operators like introduced in \cite{alfonseca_analyticity_2011}.
+If the matrix \(A\) is symmetric and \(\Vert A(x,t)-A(x,0)\Vert_{L^\infty(\Omega)}\) is sufficiently small, then the \(L^2\)-Dirichlet problem is solvable for \(L\).
+This conclusion even works if \(A\) has complex coefficients.
+But we can easily see that, even if a similar result was true for nonsymmetric matrices \(A\) and small \(L^\infty\) perturbations, this condition does not subsume \eqref{cond:L1-Linfty}.

-As for our condition \eqref{condition:L^1Carlesontypecond}, we see that it generalises the \(t\)-independence condition, while being different from the Dini type condition \eqref{DiniTypeCond} or from condition \eqref{DiniTypePerturbation}.
-Intuitively speaking, the condition \eqref{condition:L^1Carlesontypecond} can cover operators with stronger change of \(A\) close to the boundary than the Dini-type condition \eqref{DiniTypeCond} as will be illustrated in the following example.
+The condition \eqref{cond:L1-Linfty} generalises the \(t\)-independence condition, yet it is different from the Dini type condition \eqref{DiniTypeCond} or from condition \eqref{DiniTypePerturbation}.
+Intuitively speaking, the condition \eqref{cond:L1-Linfty} can cover operators with larger gradient of \(A\) in \(t-\)direction close to the boundary than the Dini-type condition \eqref{DiniTypeCond} as will be illustrated in the following example.

-Consider the one-dimensional function \(f(s):=\frac{1}{-\ln(-\ln(s))}\) for \(s>0\).
-We can calculate \(f'(s)=\frac{1}{\ln(-\ln(s))^2}\frac{1}{\ln(s)}\frac{1}{s}\), which means that
+Consider the one-dimensional function \(f(t):=\frac{1}{-\ln(-\ln(t))}\) for \(t>0\).
+We can calculate \(f'(t)=\frac{1}{\ln(-\ln(t))^2}\frac{1}{\ln(t)}\frac{1}{t}\), which means that

 and

 Now, choosing for instance